altocodenl/tagaway/readme.md

    - Ignore rotation of videos.
    - When clicking on tag on the attach/unattach menu, remove selection and query the tag.
    - When untagging, if no pictures left with that tag, remove tag from query.
+   - Fill pictures grid until screen is full or no pictures remain.

 - Open
    - Open picture and trigger fullscreen.